 Sometimes a UC claimant's monthly award can be based on two months' wages (with the following assessment being based on no wages at all).
-This can happen when the claimant gets paid a wage early due to their normal payday falling at the weekend - click here
+This can happen regularly throughout the year when the claimant gets paid a wage early due to their normal payday falling at the weekend - click here

 , or just because of the way their pay day works with their Monthly Assessment Period.